cardano-foundation/CIPs/cps-wallet-connector/README.md

 #### 1. Secure connection
 Security should remain of paramount concern within web 3.
 Connection standards must strive to above all not compromise the security of wallets or dApps.
-Connection standards should be aware of potential impacts of standard security vunrabilities, such as man-in-middle attacks.
+Connection standards should be aware of potential impacts of standard security vulnerabilities, such as man-in-middle attacks.
 Furthermore, standards should seek to be censorship resistant, by an ecosystem offering multiple connection standards we move in this direction.

 #### 2. Secure API